 1) Authentication control slot duration (Tac) in TU units.
 The default value is set to 10 TUs.

-2) Minimum transmission interval (TImin) in BI units.
-The default value is set to 8 BIs.
+2) Minimum transmission interval (TImin) in beacon interval units.
+The default value is set to 8 beacon intervals.

-3) Maximum transmission interval (TImax) in BI units.
-The default value is set to 256 BIs.
+3) Maximum transmission interval (TImax) in beacon interval units.
+The default value is set to 256 beacon intervals.

-b) The STA maintains a transmission interval (TI) in BI units.
+b) The STA maintains a transmission interval (TI) in beacon intervals units.

 c) The TI is initialized to TImin.